stefanoallima/data_engineering/README.md

 # data_engineering
-project of course in data engineering
+projects and exercisee of course in data engineering